 If you have concerns for a family member or close friend, and feel they are unable to continue managing their own affairs, then please call for a down to earth and friendly chat.
 Our experienced Court of Protection team act sensitively because they understand how distressing this can be for family members.
-Please call our Stafford office on 01785 252377 and our Stoke on Trent office on 01782 813315.
+Please call our team on 01785 252377 for Stafford, 01782 987551 for Newcastle-under-Lyme, or 01270 446260 for Alsager.

 Who can apply to be appointed as a Deputy?

 As the person who lacks capacity is not able to make their own decisions, it is up to a family member, friend, Solicitor or social services to make an application to manage their finances.
 There is a strict procedure in place by the Court before anyone is authorised and appointed to act as someone’s Deputy and the experienced team at Nowell Meller Solicitors can guide applicants through the maze of paperwork and procedure.

 For more information about who can make an application to the Court of Protection or to discuss the procedure please contact our experienced Court of Protection team on 01785 252377 for Stafford, 01782 987551 for Newcastle-under-Lyme, or 01270 446260 for Alsager for a friendly initial telephone discussion or to make an appointment.

 What can a Deputy do?